jacobs269/nflFootballScraper/README.md

 * -e: The last year from which you would like to collect data.
 Should be a string.
 Earliest year is "2000".
 Latest year is "2018"
 * -d: the directory in which to save the data file scraped.
 Should be a string. "/foo/bar" will break. "/foo/bar/" will not.

-4. The data will be stored in 2000-2002RBcleanData.rda.
+4. The data will be stored in 2000-2002RBcleanData.rda inside the /foo/bar directory
 5. Load in R using the readRDS function, and happy analyzing!

 ### Ideas for the improvement of this script